Yelp: Features

 Yelp's website, Yelp.com, is a crowd-sourced local business review and social networking site.
-The site has pages devoted to individual locations, such as restaurants or schools, where Yelp users can submit a review of their products or services using a one to five star rating scale.
-Businesses can also update contact information, hours, and other basic listing information or add special deals.
+The site has pages devoted to individual locations, such as restaurants or schools, where Yelp users can submit a review of their products or services using a one to five stars rating scale.
+Businesses can update contact information, hours, and other basic listing information or add special deals.
 In addition to writing reviews, users can react to reviews, plan events, or discuss their personal lives.

-78% of businesses listed on the site had a rating of three stars or better, but some negative reviews were very personal or extreme.
-Some of the reviews are written in an entertaining or creative manner.
+80% of businesses listed on the site had a rating of three stars or better, but some negative reviews were very personal or extreme.
+Some of the reviews are written entertainingly or creatively.
 As of 2014, users could give a "thumbs-up" to reviews they liked, which caused these reviews to be featured more prominently in the system.
 As of 2008, each day a "Review of the Day" was determined based on a vote by users.

-72% of Yelp searches are done from a mobile device.
 The Yelp iPhone mobile app was introduced in December 2008.
 In August 2009, Yelp released an update to the iPhone app with a hidden Easter Egg augmented reality feature called Monocle, which allowed users looking through their iPhone camera to see Yelp data on businesses seen through the camera.
 Check-in features were added in 2010.

-Yelp users can make restaurant reservations in Yelp through Yelp Reservations, a feature originally added in June 2010; in 2021 the service was consolidated with others into "Yelp Guest Manager".
+Yelp users can make restaurant reservations in Yelp through Yelp Reservations, a feature initially added in June 2010; in 2021 the service was consolidated with others into "Yelp Guest Manager".
 Yelp's reservation features have been done through SeatMe, which was acquired by Yelp in 2013.
 Prior to that, Yelp had offered reservation services through OpenTable.
 In 2013, features to have food ordered and delivered were added to Yelp as well as the ability to view hygiene inspection scores and make appointments at spas.
 Yelp's content was integrated into Apple Inc.'s Siri "virtual assistant" and the mapping and directions app of Apple's September 2012 release of the iOS 6 computer operating system.

 In March 2014, Yelp added features for ordering and scheduling manicures, flower deliveries, golf games, and legal consultations, among other things.
 In October 2014, the company, working in collaboration with hotel search site Hipmunk, added features to book hotels through Yelp.

-Yelp started a 7–10% cash back program at some US restaurants in 2016 through partnership with Empyr, a company that links credit card purchases to online advertising.
+Yelp started a 7–10% cash-back program at some US restaurants in 2016 through a partnership with Empyr, which links credit card purchases to online advertising.

 On February 14, 2017, Yelp launched Yelp Questions and Answers, a feature for users to ask venue-specific questions about businesses.

-In June 2020, Yelp launched a COVID-19 section which enables businesses to update their health and safety measures as well as their service offering changes.
+In June 2020, Yelp launched a COVID-19 section that enables businesses to update their health and safety measures as well as their service offering changes.
 Starting January 2021, users can provide detailed feedback regarding what health and safety measures the business has implemented through editing in the COVID-19 section on Yelp business pages.